 The FJC held it’s biennial conference to discuss key issues in the family justice system.

-The complete papers for the events are published by Jordans, please visit their website to purchase a copy of the latest Conference papers.
+The complete papers for the events are published by Jordans, please visit their website to purchase a copy (external link) of the latest Conference papers.

 The Dartington Conferences began in 1995 with the “Rooted Sorrows” conference which brought together specialists from the world of psychoanalytic psychotherapy and family justice.
 The success of that conference led to the formation of the President’s Interdisciplinary Committee which then organised further conferences in 1997, 2001 and 2003.
 Following the formation of the Family Justice Council in 2004, the conference in 2005 was organised by that body.